CityOfLosAngeles/best-practices/spatial-analysis-intermediate.md

-# Intermediate: Working with Geospatial Data
+# Working with Geospatial Data: Intermediate

 Place matters.
 After breezing through the [intro tutorial](./spatial-analysis-intro.md), you're ready to take your spatial analysis to the next level.